Omanyala sees 100m rival Simbine 'like a brother'

 |Coverage: Watch live on BBC TV with extra streams on BBC iPlayer, Red Button, BBC Sport website and BBC Sport mobile app; Listen on BBC Radio 5 Live and Sports Extra; live text and clips online.

-Africa's fastest man, Ferdinand Omanyala, credits South African rival Akani Simbine for inspiring the Kenyan to believe he can beat the world's best 100m sprinters.
+Africa's fastest man Ferdinand Omanyala credits rival Akani Simbine for inspiring him to beat the world's best.

-A rematch is eagerly anticipated ahead of Wednesday's Commonwealth Games final after they recorded the second and fourth fastest times in Tuesday's heats.
+A rematch is eagerly anticipated in Wednesday's Commonwealth Games final after they were second and fourth fastest in Tuesday's heats.

-Simbine is the reigning champion after unseating pre-race favourite Yohan Blake on Australia's Gold Cost four years ago.
+The South African unseated favourite Yohan Blake on the Gold Coast four years ago.

-"Yohan Blake was my biggest hero, my idol for a long time," Omanyala told BBC Sport Africa.
+"Yohan Blake was my biggest hero, my idol for a long time," Kenyan Omanyala, 26, told BBC Sport Africa.

 "We have the same running style and almost everything about us is the same.